 An adventure along Borneo Rainforest Lodge's canopy walk is often one of the highlights of a stay here.
-This suspended walkway is 300 meters long, and reaches 26 meters high at its peak, offering a different perspective into the rainforest.
+This suspended walkway is 300 metres long, and reaches 26 metres high at its peak, offering a different perspective into the rainforest.

 Hop into the back of an open-air truck for a night safari; a great time to see nocturnal primates such as the slow loris, flying red squirrel, samba deer, and civets.
 Your guide will use a strong torch to search for wildlife as you bump along the track.

 Accompanied by your expert guide, trek through the pristine primary rainforest of the Danum Valley.
 This is one of the oldest rainforests in the world, filled with wonderful wildlife, astonishing plants, tumbling waterfalls and mysterious rock pools.